Underminers and Facebook — Have You Been Targeted?

 Lurking and Ready to Unleash Their Brand of Toxic

 The New Face of Undermining

-This article isn't discussing trolling or random cyber-bullying of strangers in forums or at other places, rather, it is discussing those who pose as Facebook friends, acquaintances you've added to your list of contacts, and those who've contacted you out of the blue seemingly seeking information but whose objective is to use Facebook to unleash their brand of toxic on you.
+We've all heard of trolling or random cyber-bullying of strangers in forums or at other places, but what about those who pose as Facebook friends, acquaintances you've added to your list of contacts, and those who've contacted you out of the blue seemingly seeking information but whose objective is to use Facebook to unleash their brand of toxic on you?

-It goes without saying that underminers may have unresolved anger or hostility issues, but this article isn't discussing the whys and wherefores of what makes underminers tick or what motivates them to do what they do, rather, the focus is on whether or not you have been targeted.
+It goes without saying that underminers may have unresolved issues, but this article isn't discussing what motivates them to do what they do, rather, the focus is on whether or not you have been targeted.

-If you aren't prepared, undermining can come as a bit of a surprise, but at some point, there's a good likelihood it will happen to you.
+If you aren't prepared, undermining may come as a bit of a surprise and can be very unsettling.
+At some point, there's a good likelihood it will happen to you.

-This article describes three common scenarios, and as you read, try to determine if something similar has happened to you, because once you know what to look for, undermining is easier to spot.
+This article describes three common scenarios and actual experiences.
+As you read, try to determine if something similar has happened to you, because once you know what to look for, undermining is easier to spot.